St Asaph Open Door Adventure Centre to host fundraiser following devastating arson attack

-AN OUTDOOR activity centre which was targetted by arsonists is back on its feet and is getting ready to host a family fun day.
+AN OUTDOOR activity centre targeted by arsonists is back on its feet and is getting ready to host a family fun day.

-In April, Open Door Adventure on Bont Newydd in St Asaph – known as Dolben Hall – was left devastated after one of their log cabins was destroyed by fire.
-The second suffered smoke and fire damage in the arson attack.
+In April a log cabin at Open Door Adventure on Bont Newydd in St Asaph – known as Dolben Hall – was destroyed by a fire, which had been started delibreately.
+A second cabin suffered smoke and fire damage.

+But now Open Door Adventure Dave Orange is making progress with the development of a new log cabin and this Saturday the centre will host an event in support of the National Hereditary Breast Cancer Helpline (NHBCH), founded by Wendy Watson.

-Wendy Baker, of Open Door Adventure, said: “As far as Open Door Adventure, Dolben Hall, is concerned, it is a pleasure to host the event and support the charity into becoming known here.
+Wendy Baker, of Open Door Adventure, said: “It is a pleasure to host the event and support the charity.

-“The last time we spoke to the Journal, it’s wasn’t a joyous occasion for us, in fact, it was due to the arson attack that we had just suffered on one of our log cabins in our wilderness survival activity area.
-Plans have been put into practice and Dave Orange, owner of our business, is underway with the construction of a new structure, learning from the building of the kota hut and moving forward with the development of a new log cabin.
-In spite of his own loss, Dave is still committed to supporting other causes.”
+“The last time we spoke to the Journal, it’s wasn’t a joyous occasion for us due to the arson attack on one of our log cabins in our wilderness survival activity area.”

-The event will start at 12pm.
-There will streetcafe, welly wanging, a duck race, stalls, music and more.
+The event will start at midday.
+There will be a street café, ‘welly-wanging’, a duck race, stalls, music and more.
 Camping also available.

 Wendy added: “We want to promote the message that even when you’ve had your own share of bad luck, it doesn’t mean that you have nothing or can’t offer anybody else a helping hand.”